 Curricular Practical Training

-- Lawfully enrolled full-time in a U.S. university for at least one academic year (two long semesters).
+- Lawfully enrolled full-time in a U.S. university for at least one academic year (two consecutive long semesters) immediately prior to the semester in which the CPT will take place.

 - Valid F-1 status.